Added on 18 June 2024:

 • Start and end dates of participant recruitment and of the trial itself

-Initially, the website will give access to information on a limited number of clinical trials, but the volume of trial-related information will increase as sponsors and regulators use CTIS to initiate and oversee clinical trials, in line with a three-year transition period under the Clinical Trials Regulation.
+Initially, the website gives access to information on a limited number of clinical trials, however the volume of trial-related information will increase as sponsors and regulators use CTIS to initiate and oversee clinical trials, in line with a three-year transition period under the Clinical Trials Regulation.

-Information on individual clinical trials initiated before 31 January 2023 under the Clinical Trials Directive is available in:
+Information on individual clinical trials initiated before 31 January 2023 under the Clinical Trials Directive is available:

 Processing of personal data